Mazzareth/masterwork/src/app/gote/link/Context.md

 - Rules: [firebase/firestore.rules](firebase/firestore.rules)

 ## Updates
+- 2025‑09‑29 — Sign-in gating fix for invite validation
+  - The accept route now waits for the user to be signed in before reading the invite doc.
+This satisfies rules (isSignedIn()) for `/users/{ownerId}/sites/gote/invites/{token}` and prevents false “Invalid Link” errors when opening the URL while signed out.
+Rendering order prioritizes the login prompt ahead of invalid-link errors.
-- 2025‑09‑29 — Clarified that invite acceptance grants BigGote permissions on the user doc so the header nav shows immediately; wired via [acceptGoteInvite()](src/lib/gote.ts:154).
+- 2025‑09‑29 — Clarified that invite acceptance grants BigGote permissions on the user doc so the header nav shows immediately; wired via [acceptGoteInvite()](src/lib/gote.ts:159).

 Did I explain the functionality clearly in Context.md?
 Yes.
 Would another engineer understand the purpose of this directory/codebase within 2 minutes?
 Yes.